2021 Copa América final: Post-match

-Argentina won their 15th Copa América, tying Uruguay for the all-time record in the tournament, after finishing as runners-up in four editions since their last title in 1993.
+Argentina won its 15th Copa América, tying Uruguay for the all-time record in the tournament, after finishing as runners-up in four editions since its last title in 1993.
 It was also the first senior international trophy won by Lionel Messi, who had led Argentina to three Copa América finals and the 2014 FIFA World Cup final, also played at the Maracanã.
 Di María was named the man of the match, while Messi was named the best player of the tournament and shared the top goalscorer award with Luis Díaz of Colombia.
 Martínez was named the tournament's best goalkeeper.

-With the match's result, Argentina continued its unbeaten streak, which reached 20 matches, while Brazil had their first competitive defeat since 2018.
+With the match's result, Argentina continued its unbeaten streak, which reached 20 matches, while Brazil had its first competitive defeat since 2018.
 After the match, manager Tite criticised the organisation of the Copa América and described the final as "stop-start" with "anti-football" preventing Brazil from playing well.